jdelkins/pia-tools/README.md

 1. Install tools
 2. Write templates, or copy and modify the examples
+3. Create a `pia` service account
-3. Write environment file
+4. Write environment file containing your credentials
-4. Install and activate systemd service and timer
+5. Install and activate systemd service and timer
-5. (Optional) Configure and activate port forwarding service and timer
+6. (Optional) Configure and activate port forwarding service and timer

 ## About